- DHKeyP and DHKeyG

 The following TDGSS mechanism properties are set as shown in the table for the TDNEGO mechanism and may or may not be modified.

 |Do Not Modify These Properties||These Properties May Be Modified|

 TDNEGO requires a complete LdapConfig section at the server, if mechanism policy is used as a selection criterion.
 If you are not using mechanism policy to restrict the mechanisms available for negotiation, the LdapConfig settings are not required.

-The NegotiationSupported property is boolean and signifies that a mechanism is actually a pseudo mechanism that negotiates between the client and the server to find an appropriate mechanism to use.
-All mechanisms that fit this description will have NegotiationSupported set to yes; TDNEGO has this property set to yes.
-If the mechanism has NegotiationSupported set to yes it must also have at least one NegotiatedMechanism ObjectId set, otherwise an error is reported by the tdgssconfig executable.
+The NegotiationSupported property is Boolean and signifies that a mechanism is actually a pseudo mechanism that negotiates between the client and the server to find an appropriate mechanism to use.
+All mechanisms that fit this description will have NegotiationSupported set to yes.
+If the mechanism has NegotiationSupported set to yes, it must also have at least one NegotiatedMechanism ObjectId set, otherwise an error is reported by the tdgssconfig executable.
 The NegotiationSupported property should not be modified.

 If both client and server support negotiation, but no common negotiating mechanism exists between them, the existing DefaultMechanism property is used to select a default mechanism.